-To calculate the date of Easter for any year involves knowing that Easter falls in the first Sunday following the Paschal Full Moon (which doesn't necessarily coincide with a real or astronomical full moon).
+How do you calculate the date of Easter?
+Calculating the date of Easter for any year involves knowing that Easter falls in the first Sunday following the Paschal Full Moon (which doesn't always coincide exactly with the real or astronomical full moon).
 If the Paschal Full Moon falls on a Sunday, then Easter is the following Sunday.
 To calculate the date of the Paschal Full Moon, add 1 to the remainder obtained by dividing the year by 19 and using the table below to find the date.

 For example, for the year 2000, the remainder is 6, which means that the Paschal Full Moon falls on April 18th.
 You would then figure out which day of the week that is.
 April 18th, 2000 is a Tuesday.
 Therefore, Easter would fall on the following Sunday, April 23rd.